tvdk-sudoku/Year11Notes/content/notes/AEECO - Market Efficiency.md

 ## Subsidies
-> A payment by the government to a firm to reduce production costs and increase o
+> A payment by the government to a firm to reduce production costs and increase output.